-ightarrow 20 mins

-Take Northern Rail to Kingston upon Hull Railway Station.
-The stadium is around a 20 minute walk away so you should leave the train station on the South side and turn right onto Anlaby Road and walk straight down it past Hull Royal Infirmary after crossing the railway bridge turn right into Walton Street and walk through the park, the ground is in front of you.

-Adults £30 Over 65's £24 Under 19's £24

-'Linnet & Lark' at 30 Princess Street which is one mile away from the station going across the footbridge over the railway line turn left and walk through the car park and take a left at the roundabout down the back of Tesco when you get to the end at the petrol station take a right into Park Street then second right into Colonial Street and then fourth right into Argyle Street and four hundred yards up to the end of the road take a left then first right into Princess Avenue on the right a few hundred yards up is the Linnet is a great pub to watch the footy in, there are screens everywhere.
+$\rightarrow$ 20 mins Take the train to Kingston upon Hull Railway Station.
+The stadium is around a 20 minutes' walk away so you should leave the train station on the South side and turn right onto Anlaby Road and walk straight down it past Hull Royal Infirmary after crossing the railway bridge turn right into Walton Street and walk through the park, the ground is in front of you.
+Admission Adults £30 Over 65's £24 Under 19's £24 Where to have a Drink 'Linnet & Lark' at 30 Princess Street which is one mile away from the station going across the footbridge over the railway line turn left and walk through the car park and take a left at the roundabout down the back of Tesco when you get to the end at the petrol station take a right into Park Street then second right into Colonial Street and then fourth right into Argyle Street and four hundred yards up to the end of the road take a left then first right into Princess Avenue on the right a few hundred yards up is the Linnet is a great pub to watch the footy in, there are screens everywhere.
 It's a nice open plan beer pub.
-When going back to the ground its straight back down the way you came but turn a right into Londesborough Street just before the road bridge and take the pedestrian bridge over the railway to the ground its 16 minute walk from the pub and just under a mile walk.
+When going back to the ground its straight back down the way you came but turn a right into Londesborough Street just before the road bridge and take the pedestrian bridge over the railway to the ground its 16 minutes walk from the pub and just under a mile walk.
+Luton Town Ground - Kenilworth Road 1 Maple Road, Luton, LU4 8AW Main Telephone No: 01582 411 622 Fax No: 01582 405 070 Capacity: 10,226 (all seated) Pitch Size: 110 x 72 yards Team Nickname: The Hatters Year Ground Opened: 1905 Undersoil Heating: Yes Shirt Sponsors: JD Kit Manufacturer: Umbro Website: www.lutontown.co.uk Programme: £3 History Facts & Records Founded - 1885 (merger of Luton Wanderers (1876 -1885) & Luton Excelsior (1879 - 1885) Years at Today's Ground - 111 years First Admitted to the Football League - 1897 for Burton Wanderers First Official Floodlit Match - October 1953 Highest Attendance - 31,069 v Blackpool in the FA Cup Sixth Round Replay on 4 March 1959 Highest Score for - 15-0 Great Yarmouth Town, FA Cup, Fourth Qualifying Round 21/11/1914 Highest Against - 0-9 v Small Heath (Birmingham City) Second Division, 12 November 1898 Highest Scorer in a Season - 58 Joe Payne in 1936/37 Highest Scorer Overall - 276 Gordon Turner from 1949 - 64 Player with most First Team Appearances - Robert H (Bob) Morton 562 from 1948 - 64 (played his entire career with The Hatters 1948 - 64) Most League Appearances - 509 Fred Hawkes from 1899 - 1920 (Fred played all his careers for The Hatters)

-Luton Town

-Ground - Kenilworth Road 1 Maple Road, Luton, LU4 8AW

-Fax No: 01582 405 070

-Capacity: 10,226 (all seated)

-Pitch Size: 110 x 72 yards

-Team Nickname: The Hatters

-Year Ground Opened: 1905

-Undersoil Heating: Yes

-Shirt Sponsors: JD

-Kit Manufacturer: Umbro

-Website: www.lutontown.co.uk

-Founded - 1885 (merger of Luton Wanderers (1876 -1885) & Luton Excelsior (1879 - 1885)

-First Admitted to the Football League - 1897 for Burton Wanderers

-First Official Floodlit Match - October 1953

-Highest Attendance - 31,069 v Blackpool in the FA Cup Sixth Round Replay on 4 March 1959

-Highest Score for - 15-0 Great Yarmouth Town, FA Cup, Fourth Qualifying Round 21/11/1914

-Highest Against - 0-9 v Small Heath (Birmingham City) Second Division, 12 November 1898

-Highest Scorer in a Season - 58 Joe Payne in 1936/37

-Highest Scorer Overall - 276 Gordon Turner from 1949 - 64

-Player with most First Team Appearances - Robert H (Bob) Morton 562 from 1948 - 64 (played his entire career with The Hatters 1948 - 64)

-Most League Appearances - 509 Fred Hawkes from 1899 - 1920 (Fred played all his careers for The Hatters)

-Dallow Lane Ground (1885 - 97) Dunstable Road Ground (1897 - 1905)

-The ground is made up of five stands opposite the eponymous Kenilworth Stand is the Oak Road End, and to the left is the Main Stand, which is flanked to its right by the David Stand.
+Former Grounds Dallow Lane Ground (1885 - 97) Dunstable Road Ground (1897 - 1905) Ground Guide The ground is made up of five stands opposite the eponymous Kenilworth Stand is the Oak Road End, and to the left is the Main Stand, which is flanked to its right by the David Stand.
 Opposite them stand a row of executive boxes?
 The Main Stand covers approximately two thirds of the length of the pitch, though the attached enclosure is longer, covering the whole distance.
 The Main Stand, which seats 4,277 fans, also contains the dressing rooms, club offices and television gantry, as well as a number of supporting pillars, a car park and the Nick Owen and Eric Morecambe suites.